B.S., 2004, University of Delhi, India

-The pursuit of natural products-inspired drug discovery requires innovative approaches to novel scaffolds, and development of asymmetric methods to install complex stereocenters.
-For natural scaffolds, we take inspiration from the Mother Nature to design our synthetic route mimicking the biosynthesis.
-In addition, we are focusing on the development of novel methods utilizing ambiphilicity of diazo synthons through synergistic metal-catalysis to access spiro-heterocycles, macrocyclic scaffolds and core structure of terpenoids.
+Cascade Reactions: The pursuit of natural products-inspired drug discovery requires innovative approaches to novel scaffolds and the development of asymmetric methods to install complex stereocenters.
+We take inspiration from Mother Nature to design cascade reactions for bioactive scaffolds.
+We harness the ambiphilicity of Earth-abundant (Fe/Cu/Zn) metal carbenes to access spiro-heterocycles, macrocyclic scaffolds, and complex natural product cores.

-The Sharma laboratory welcomes motivated individuals, who are willing to work as a team to pursue groundbreaking research.
-Students will gain outstanding training in synthetic organic chemistry applied to drug design, together with a breadth of experience in medicinal chemistry and chemical biology.
-With these skill-sets, students will be prepared well for a career in either academia or industry.
+The Sharma Laboratory welcomes motivated individuals, who are willing to work as a team to pursue groundbreaking research.
+Students will gain outstanding training in synthetic organic chemistry applied to drug design, together with a breadth of experience in medicinal chemistry.
+With these skills, students will be well prepared for a career in either academia or industry.